KeithEvansK/Minecraft-Mob-Chest-Loot/README.md

 In Minecraft, all loot is generally dropped onto the ground when an enemy is killed.

-This can cause confusion among multiple members, allows your items to be stolen by other players, and causes unecessary load on the server to maintain all dropped entities at a given time.
+This can cause confusion among multiple members, allows your items to be stolen by other players, and causes unnecessary load on the server to maintain all dropped entities at a given time.